-A student who obtains the certificate receives a solid grounding in the basic principles of business and commercial law and is familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.
+A student who obtains the certificate will receive a solid grounding in the basic principles of business and commercial law.
+The student will be familiar with many of the transactions that business and commercial lawyers commonly encounter in practice.

 Students should notify the registrar of their intention to satisfy the certificate requirements before the end of their first full academic year.

 In addition to all other J.D. degree requirements, students must complete the requirements below to earn the Business and Commercial Law Certificate.

 Any three of the following courses:

 - Accounting for Lawyers (or other accounting course precluding enrollment in LAW 911)

 - Commercial Law: Secured Transactions